 It is the responsibility of the team manager to allocate their team members into the available shifts as per the agreed template of shift patterns and hands per shift.
 Only approved shifts which exist within the roster demand template can be allocated.
-No additional shifts or duties are to be created without pre-approval by the Head of Department and an audit trail recording this must be created to support later scrutiny.
+No additional shifts or duties are to be created without pre-approval by the Divisional business manager for that department and an audit trail recording this must be created to support later scrutiny.